Earlz/uniwire/README.md

 0x04: Change protocol (master only)

 Indicates that it wil attempt to change the communication speed or other options(TBD).
 This is performd by the master sending 4 ACK packets complete with clock calibration prefixes.
 After this process, the master will set the line HIGH for 9 cyles, and then wait for 9 cycles at the OLD SPEED.
 If during this time any device can't handle this new speed, then it should set the line high for at least 4 cycles during this time.

+This is an optional feature of the protocol due to significant additional complexity